Key highlights

 4. Domain status codes

-5. Registrants contact details (if public)
+5. Registrants contact info (if public)

-WHOIS privacy protection & why it matters
+What is WHOIS privacy protection and why does it matter?

 Estimated cost of cybercrime worldwide 2018-2029